-The collection constructor function is a system-defined function with the same name as the collection type.
-This function returns a collection of this type.
+A collection constructor is a system-defined function with the same name as the collection type.
+It returns a collection of the specified type.

 Applicability